Stonewall riots

 Very few establishments welcomed openly gay people in the 1950s and 1960s.
 Those that did were often bars, although bar owners and managers were rarely gay.
 The Stonewall Inn was owned by the Mafia and catered to an assortment of patrons.
-It was popular among the poorest and most marginalized people in the gay community: drag queens, representatives of a newly self-aware transgender community, effeminate young men, hustlers, and homeless youth.
+It was popular among the poorest and most marginalized people in the gay community: drag queens, representatives of the transgender community, effeminate young men, hustlers, and homeless youth.
 Police raids on gay bars were routine in the 1960s, but, in contrast to what was typical for raids at the time, the Mafia was not alerted by police prior to their arrival, nor was the NYPD's sixth precinct.
 Beyond this, raids typically occurred on weeknights in the early evening, when bar crowds were expected to be small.
 The Stonewall raid, in contrast, was to take place late on a Friday night, when crowd sizes were expected to be at their highest.
 Officers quickly lost control of the situation at the Stonewall Inn and attracted a crowd that was incited to riot.
 Tensions between New York City police and gay residents of Greenwich Village erupted into more protests the next evening and again several nights later.
-Within weeks, Village residents quickly organized into activist groups to concentrate efforts on establishing places for gays and lesbians to be open about their sexual orientation without fear of being arrested.
+Within weeks, Village residents quickly organized into activist groups to concentrate efforts on establishing places for gay people to be open about their sexual orientation without fear of being arrested.

-Following the Stonewall riots, sexual minorities in New York City faced gender, class, and generational obstacles to becoming a cohesive community.
+Following the Stonewall riots, sexual and gender minorities in New York City still faced gender, class, and generational obstacles to becoming a cohesive community.
 Over the following weeks and months, they initiated politically active social organizations and launched publications that spoke openly about rights for gay and trans people.
 The first anniversary of the riots was marked by peaceful demonstrations in several American cities that have since grown to become pride parades.
 The Stonewall National Monument was established at the site in 2016.
 Today, pride events are held annually throughout the world toward the end of June to mark the Stonewall riots.